yukaitung/lgdxrobot-docs/content/cloud/general/automation-triggers.md

     * **Header**: The API Key is inserted in the header.
       * **Header Field Name**: The name of the header for the API Key.
       * **API Key**: The API Key to insert; search the name to find it.

+The minimum data required for the Next Token are the Robot ID, Task ID, and the Next Token.
+The Next Token is appended only when the Proceed Condition is set to ‘API’.
+{.alert .alert-info}